1992 Indian stock market scam

-The 1992 Indian stock market scam was a market manipulation carried out by Harshad Shantilal Mehta with other bankers and politicians on the Bombay Stock Exchange.
-The scam caused significant disruption to the stock market of India, defrauding investors of over ten million USD.
+The 1992 Indian stock market scam was a market manipulation carried out by Harshad Mehta with other bankers and politicians on the Bombay Stock Exchange.
+The scam caused significant disruption to the stock market of India, defrauding investors of over $15 million.

-Techniques used by Mehta involved having corrupt officials signing fake cheques, misusing market loopholes, and fabrication to drive the prices of stocks up to 40 times their original price.
+The techniques used by Mehta involved having corrupt officials sign fake cheques, abuse market loopholes, and use fabrication to drive stock prices up to 40 times their original price.
 Stock traders making good returns as a result of the scam were able to fraudulently obtain unsecured loans from banks.
-When the scam was discovered in April 1992, the Indian stock market collapsed, and the same banks suddenly found themselves holding millions of Indian rupees (INR) in now useless debt.
+When the scam was discovered in April 1992, India's stock market crashed, and the same banks suddenly found themselves holding millions of Indian rupees (INR) in useless debt.

 1992 Scandal

 Overview

-The scam was the biggest money market scam ever committed in India, amounting to approximately ₹ 5,000 crores.
+This was the biggest money market scam ever committed in India, amounting to approximately ₹ 5,000 crores.
 The main perpetrator of the scam was a stock and money market broker Harshad Mehta.
 It was a systematic stock scam using fake bank receipts and stamp paper that caused the Indian stock market to crash.
 The scam exposed the inherent loopholes of the Indian financial systems and resulted in a completely reformed system of stock transactions, including an introduction of online security systems.